tompascall/monty-hall-paradox/README.md

 ####Cleaning up the boilerplate

 You can clean up the boilerplate by running `grunt clean`.
+It will delete the above sample codes.

 ####Used packages